voldemortX/pytorch-auto-drive/LANEDETECTION.md

 ./autotest_culane.sh <your experiment name> val
 ```

-You can then check the test/validation performance at `log.txt`, and per-class performance at `code/tools/culane_evaluation/output` .
+You can then check the test/validation performance at `log.txt`, and per-class performance at `tools/culane_evaluation/output` .

-### To test a trained model with TuSimple:
+### Test a trained model with TuSimple:

 1. Prepare official scripts.